 Women Tech Council’s Annual Fundraiser With Focus on People Helping People

-The Women Tech Council has an annual holiday party / fundraiser and one of the primary beneficiaries is People Helping People.
+The Women Tech Council has an annual holiday party/fundraiser and one of the primary beneficiaries is People Helping People.
 As stated on its website, People Helping People breaks the cycle of poverty for low-income women by teaching them how to earn a living wage.
-Each single mother who transitions from welfare to self-sufficiency saves our community nearly $20,000 annually.
+Every single mother who transitions from welfare to self-sufficiency saves our community nearly $20,000 annually.

 People Helping People has many programs, mentorships and raises funding to teach low-income women with a focus on single mothers how to earn a living through stable employment that pays a living wage in order to reduce the number of children living in poverty.